Mexican Federal Highway 40: New highway from Durango to Mazatlán

-Improvement of the corridor between Durango and Mazatlán has shortened travel time between the two cities from approximately eight hours to slightly under two and one-half hours.
+Improvement of the corridor between Durango and Mazatlán has shortened the travel time between the two cities from approximately 8 hours to slightly under 2.5 hours.
 In addition to being a boon to travel and commerce between Durango and Sinaloa and points beyond, authorities expected enhanced security in the region due to quicker access and mobility of the military.
-The new highway, known officially as Autopista Durango-Mazatlán, was finished in 2012, and inaugurated by President Enrique Peña Nieto on October 17, 2013.
+The new highway, known officially as Autopista Durango-Mazatlán, was completed in 2012 and inaugurated by President Enrique Peña Nieto on October 17, 2013.
 The route passes through and over the Sierra Madre Occidental by way of 63 new tunnels totaling nearly 18 km in length, and 115 new bridges, eight of which are over 270 m high.
-The most important of the latter is the Baluarte Bridge, spanning the Baluarte River which forms the border between the states of Durango and Sinaloa.
+The most important of the latter is the Baluarte Bridge, spanning the Baluarte River, which forms the border between the states of Durango and Sinaloa.
 At 1124 m in length, it is the world's longest cable-stayed bridge.
-With 403 m between the bridge deck and the river below, it is the third-highest cable-stayed bridge in the world, the seventh-highest bridge overall and the highest bridge in the Americas.
+With 403 m between the bridge deck and the river below, it is also the third-highest cable-stayed bridge in the world, the ninth-highest bridge overall, and the highest bridge in the Americas.